Deep Learning for Two-Sided Matching: Introduction

-For randomized matching mechanisms, the strongest SP concept is that of {\em ordinal strategy-proofness}.
-This aligns incentives with truthful reporting whatever the utility function of an agent.
-Ordinal SP is equivalent to a property of {\em first-order stochastic dominance} (FOSD)~\cite{Erdil14}, which means that agents have a weakly higher chance of getting their top-ranked choices when they report their preferences truthfully.
-Our metric for SP quantifies the degree to which FOSD is violated.
-For this, we adopt an adversarial approach, seeking to augment the training data with suitable defeating mis-reports.
-We also provide a metric to quantify the degree to which stability is violated.
-We show that a loss function built from these quantities can be trained through SGD, and illustrate the use of the framework to identify the stability-strategyproofness frontier.
-We run simulations to validate the efficiency of our approach, demonstrating for different preference distributions that our approach can strike much better trade-offs between stability and strategyproofness than the convex combination of DA and RSD.
+We work with randomized matching mechanisms, for which the strongest SP concept is {\em ordinal strategy-proofness}.
+This aligns incentives with truthful reporting, whatever an agent's utility function (i.e., for any cardinal preferences consistent with an agent's ordinal preferences).
+Ordinal SP is equivalent to the property of {\em first-order stochastic dominance} (FOSD)~\citep{Erdil14}, which suitably defines the property that an agent has a better chance of getting their top, top-two, top-three, and so forth choices when they report truthfully.
+As a surrogate for SP, we quantify during training the degree to which FOSD is violated.
+For this, we adopt an {\em adversarial learning approach}, augmenting the training data with defeating misreports that reveal the violation of FOSD.
+We also define a suitable surrogate to quantify the degree to which stability is violated.
+This surrogate aligns with the notion of {\em ex ante} stability---the strongest stability concept for randomized matching.

-\paragraph{Related work.} This work lies at the intersection of \emph{two-sided matching}~\cite{RothSotomayor1990} and the role of \emph{machine learning within economics}~\cite{Athey18}.
-The matching mechanisms learned by our neural networks are randomized, approximately strategy-proof, and approximately stable.
-Budish et al.~\cite{BCKM13} and Mennle and Seuken~\cite{TimoSven16,mennle2021partial} discuss different notions of approximate strategy-proofness in the context of matching and allocation.
-In this work, we focus on ordinal SP and its analog of FOSD~\cite{Erdil14}.
-This is a strong and widely-used SP concept in the presence of ordinal preferences.